Why Are Self-Care Ideas for Moms Important?

-Invest in a Planner
+Invest In a Planner

-I’m naturally a live-life-on-a-whim kind of girl but surprisingly, planning relaxes me.
+I’m naturally a live-life-on-a-whim kind of girl, but surprisingly, planning relaxes me.

-I usually indulge in my planner at night once my son is asleep and it’s a great way to stay on top of things and relax.
+I usually indulge in my planner at night once my son is asleep, and it’s a great way to stay on top of things and relax.

 I now plan my self-care rituals with cute and fun planner stickers and Washi tape.

-Since my plans are now written, I’ve become more focused on achieving my long and short-term goals and more likely to stick to both my serious and fun plans.
+Since my plans are now written, I’ve become more focused on achieving my long and short-term goals and more likely to stick to my serious and fun plans.